dmcd84/bank-tech-test-v2/README.md

 # bank-tech-test-v2
 Week 10 at Makers Academy, tech test week.

-Second version at a tech test - trying to be more of a OOP purist.
+Second version at a tech test - trying to be more of a OOD purist.

 ## Specification